WeblateOrg/weblate/docs/faq.rst

 How does Weblate credit translators?
 ------------------------------------

-Every change made in Weblate is commited into VCS under translators name.
+Every change made in Weblate is committed into VCS under translators name.
 This way every single change has proper authorship and you can track it down using standard VCS tools you use for code.